strimzi/proposals/084-open-feature-integration.md

 The integration of OpenFeature across all operators will be streamlined, thanks to the enhancements proposed in [#74](https://github.com/strimzi/proposals/pull/118).

 ## Current Situation
 Strimzi, currently leverages environment variables for feature management.
 While this approach is effective, it requires rolling updates for any changes, which can lead to service downtime.
 Moreover, it lacks the flexibility offered by modern feature flag systems, which can provide dynamic control with zero downtime when toggling features.
+Furthermore, it does not allow for per-cluster or per-namespace feature gate management.

 ## Motivation